vishpillai123/vishakhpillai.io/README.md

 # My Github Projects

 Hi!
 I'm Vish, a Data Scientist at Intel Corporation.
-This is my repo and portfolio showcasing my work from my Master's program, referred to as Master's in Information and Data Science (MIDS) from UC Berkeley.
-I currently live and work remotely in New York City.
+This portfolio showcases the work I completed in my Masters in Information and Data Science at UC Berkeley.
+I  live and work remotely in New York City.

-My hobbies and interests involve volunteering for The City Tutors non-profit organization, learning music, and exploring new cuisines and cultures.
+My hobbies and interests include volunteering for The City Tutors non-profit organization, playing jazz piano, and cooking plant-based recipes.